jameskirk36/lizard-website/content/pages/components.md

   health and fitness goals.

-  \*\*\*\*Due to the current closure of gyms I am offer the following options:\*\**
+  \*\*\* Due to the current closure of gyms I am currently offer the following
+  options: \*\*\*

-  * Initial consultation via phone/Zoom/Video call
+  * Initial consultation via phone/Zoom/Video call - \*\*\*FREE\**

-  * Home training plan - personalised for the equipment you have available and your goals
+  * **Home training plan** - personalised for the equipment you have availableat your home and your goals

-  * One to one coaching outdoors in a open public space with social distancing
+  * **One to one outdoor coaching** - in an open public space with social distancing and regular cleaning of all equipment

   Whether you choose an at home training program or a one to one outdoors training program I will also include:

   * Bespoke nutrition plan with recipe ideas

-  * A training/lifestyle plan for you to follow alongside our sessions
+  * A training & lifestyle plan for you to follow alongside our sessions

-  * full support at any time via Whatsapp/email/phonecalls
+  * Full support at any time via Whatsapp/email/phonecalls

-  Please get in touch to find out more about my packages and prices!
+  Please get in touch to find out more about my packages and prices.

   \-